BlankerL/DApp-CoinFlipping/docs/Design Document.md

   - Submit random number in clear text **(at least 1 block)**
     - As the participants needs to check the banker's information from time to time, they might not be able to submit the clear text once the banker inform them to submit.
 Therefore, it will cost at least 1 block time to submit.
   - Pick out the winner and house cleaning (1 block)
-- My 2-player minimum number of blocks for one round: 5 blocks/50 seconds (2 players)
+- My 2-player minimum number of blocks for one round: 5 blocks/50 seconds
   - Initialize the game (1 block)
   - Join the game (1 block)
   - Generate hash values and submit (1 block)